CPAN-Security/security.metacpan.org/docs/charter.md

 - Supply-chain security
 - etc.

-This list has been subject for discussions and revisioning, and the resulting tasks and topics are laid out under the subject lines below.
+This list was subject for discussions and revisioning, and the resulting projects, tasks and topics are laid out under the subject lines below.

 ## Goals and Intentions

 The _CPANSec_ intends to be a forum for coordinating and assisting in resolving security issues found on CPAN.
 This may include:

-- Assist authors and third-party developers in dealing with vulnerabilities and general security advisories related to distributions indexed on Perl's package manager, CPAN;
+- Assist authors and third-party developers in dealing with vulnerabilities and general security advisories related to distributions indexed on Perl's package ecosystem, CPAN;
 - Be a contact point for reporters of potential vulnerabilities when authors are unresponsive;
 - Assist in determining the validity and severity of vulnerabilities, if appropriate and needed;
 - Offer help in contacting authors;